duganchen/dosbox/ENHANCEMENTS.md

 * "aspect"'s default value is now true
 * "output"'s default value is now "texturenb"
 * "scaler's" default value is now none
-* pixel buffer objects are no longer used for rendering (I've found them to be the cause of a screen corruption bug)
+* Pixel Buffer Objects are no longer used for rendering (I've found them to be the cause of a screen corruption bug)

 ## Credit